MarahuyoDevs/pypox/docs/tutorials/routing/http.md

 !!! note

-    you can also not use `routes` as main route because `routes` is just a pypox convetion.
+    you can also not use `routes` as main route because `routes` is just a pypox convention.

 ```
 project_root/